f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | EVENT            |                                                                                          |
 +------------------+------------------------------------------------------------------------------------------+

-The ddm temperature threshold for a specific transceiver has reached a theshold indicating ether high temp alarm status, high temp warn status, low temp alarm status, or low temp warn status.
+The ddm temperature threshold for a specific transceiver has reached a threshold indicating ether high temp alarm status, high temp warn status, low temp alarm status, or low temp warn status.
 Run the show portgroups command to see what the current values are for that transceiver.

 .. code-block:: bash